vjeeva/stremio/README.md

 If you are NOT using Ubuntu or Debian, skip to the next section for manual instructions.

 Using the automated setup will ensure your server is set up correctly and all the setup bits are automated.
-It will also create a startup script to ensure your LAN IP and Tailscale IP are always in sync with the entire setup.
+In the future, this will also create a startup script to ensure your LAN IP and Tailscale IP are always in sync with the entire setup, and start up the Docker Services.

+Before starting this script, you need the following values:
+1. Your Cloudflare DNS API Token
+    - Go to your Cloudflare account, on the bottom left go to `Manage Account`, then click `Account API Tokens`.
+    - Click on Create Token, then Use Template, then Edit Zone DNS.
+    - Under Permissions, ensure Zone -> DNS -> Edit is selected.
+    - Add another permission for Zone -> Zone -> Read.
+    - Under Zone Resources, select the domain you bought.
+    - Click Continue, then Create Token.
+    - Copy the token and keep it safe.
+2. Your Domain Name eg 'yourdomain.stream'
+3. Your NextDNS Profile ID
+    - Go [here](https://my.nextdns.io/).
+The page will redirect to your Profile.
+In the URL, you will see `https://my.nextdns.io/<Profile ID>/setup`.
+4. Your NextDNS API Key (NEXTDNS_API_KEY)
+    - Go [here](https://my.nextdns.io/account), then scroll down to the bottom to find your API Key.
+5. Your Tailscale API Key (TAILSCALE_API_KEY)
+    - Go to your Tailscale Admin Console, click `Settings` then Personal Setings -> Keys.
+    - Click `Generate access token...`, then copy the key.
+6. Your email address, will be used for SSL Certificate
+7. An API Password for MediaFlow (can be whatever)

-Simply run the following command on your server:
+Once you have everything, simply run the following command on your server:

 ```bash
 curl -s https://raw.githubusercontent.com/vjeeva/stremio/main/setup.sh > setup.sh && chmod +x setup.sh && ./setup.sh